AntonisGantzos/ICDAR-Paper-Classification/README.md

 ## Overview

-This project classifies ICDAR 2024 conference papers using natural language processing and BERT.
+This project classifies ICDAR 2024 conference papers using natural language processing techniques.
 It extracts titles and authors, preprocesses data, and categorizes documents into predefined classes, using a zero-shot classifier from HuggingFace.

 ## Requirements